Climate Change in Australia

 Fig.2.
 An example showing a daily time-series (top left) being scaled by the appropriate monthly mean change (middle) to produce a plausible future daily time-series (bottom right).
 The arrows show a July day from the observations being scaled by the July change value to produce the corresponding future daily amount.

-Quantile-quantile scaling is a modification to the delta change technique that captures important changes in daily variance (see the Technical Report ).
-For most climate variables, this is not a significant factor, but for daily rainfall it is.
-Climate models indicate that extreme daily rainfall intensity and frequency is likely to increase, even in areas where mean rainfall shows little change or a decrease.
+Quantile-quantile scaling is a modification to the mean change technique that captures changes in daily variance (see the Technical Report ).
+Capturing change in daily variance to most important for rainfall.
+Climate models indicate that extreme daily rainfall intensity and frequency are likely to increase, even in areas where mean rainfall shows little change or a decrease.
 This represents an increase in daily variance.
 Capturing this expected change in extreme events in application-ready datasets is very important for future planning.
-Therefore, quantile-quantile scaling has been used in the production of future daily rainfall data.
-The quantile-quantile scaling method used for Climate Change in Australia is significantly more complex than mean scaling.
+Therefore, quantile-quantile scaling has been used in the production of future daily rainfall data in the CMIP5 application-ready dataset and in the production of data for all variables in the CMIP6 application-ready dataset.

 For each 5 x 5 km grid point: